 Students are classified as freshmen, sophomore or special students according to the amount of work they have completed.
 A freshman is one who has completed less than thirty semester hours of college credit; a sophomore is one who has completed at least 30 but less than 60 semester hours of college credit.
-A student who has earned 60 or more semester hours is classified as a special student.
+A student who has earned 60 or more semester hours is classified as a Junior.
+A student who has earned more than 90 hours is classified as a Senior.